clairecarlin/home-env/README.md

 - If using iTerm swap [right alt with esc+](https://www.iterm2.com/faq.html) ( search for "esc+").

+## vscode setup
+VSCode is my main text editor.
+I have it setup in [portable mode](https://code.visualstudio.com/docs/editor/portable) so it is easier to manage the configuration of it across systems.
+### vscode on linux
+- Download the tarball from the vscode downloads page
+- Unpack it into a directory named `vscode`
+- move that directory into `/opt`

 ## Setup instructions
 *DISCLAIMER:* This installation will overwrite your existing dotfiles and any other files in it's way.
 It should move most files to a `*.old` but makes no